stickyvalentine/stickyvalentine.github.io/_posts/2018-11-27-my-current-workflow-and-priorities.md

 I would rather not use a mouse if I can avoid it.
 This is because I am lazy and don't like to move my hands from the keyboard unless I have to.

 **No Noise.**
-I also like low noise environments.
+I like low noise environments.
 I don't really know what I mean but it probably has something to do with not switching between different UI's.
 I dunno.

 **Consistant Keybindings.**
 I have [mentioned before](/2018/11/17/emacs-keybindings-in-macos.html), I like having consistant keybindings for moving the cursor around.
 Again, lazy.